oysterhyd/oysterhyd/README.md

 ## 🚀 Fun Facts

 - I love gaming, playing soccer, singing, etc.
-- I’m currently learning Deep Learning and Machine Learning.
+- I’m currently learning Deep Learning and Multi-Class Unsupervised Anomaly Detection.
 - I enjoy contributing to open-source projects!

 Thanks for stopping by!
 Feel free to check out my repositories and let me know if you have any questions.